How to Check Java Version Installed on Linux

 ls -l /etc/alternatives/java

-Method 3: Search for Java in the Installed Packages List
+Method 3: Find Java in Installed Packages

-You can also prompt the system to list installed packages and search for Java, with its version number.
+You can also prompt the system to list installed packages and search for Java with its version number.

-1. To generate a list of all installed packages, use the command:
+To generate a list of all installed packages, use the command:

 sudo apt list --installed

-Find Java in the installed packages list.
+Find Java packages terminal output

 sudo apt list --installed | grep -i openjdk